coatless-tutorials/next-gen-data-science-education-wasm/README.md

 # Next-Generation Data Science Education with WebAssembly

-This repository contains a code powering the "Next-Generation Data Science Education with WebAssembly" demonstration.
+This repository contains the code powering the "Next-Generation Data Science Education with WebAssembly" Quarto website.

 ## Installation